lldap/lldap/example_configs/pgadmin.md

 The configuration for [pgAdmin][pgadmin] is done in the `config_local.py`.
 Refer to the pgAdmin [documentation][config-doc] for guidance on its config file.
-The [Enabling LDAP Authentication][ldap-authentication] describes all available variables related to enable LDAP authentication for pgAdmin.
+The [Enabling LDAP Authentication][ldap-authentication] describes all available variables related to enabling LDAP authentication for pgAdmin.

 [pgadmin]: https://www.pgadmin.org/
 [config-doc]: https://www.pgadmin.org/docs/pgadmin4/latest/config_py.html#config-py
 [ldap-authentication]: https://www.pgadmin.org/docs/pgadmin4/latest/ldap.html

 > [!NOTE]
-> The configuration can also be done through the pgAdmin's `PGADMIN_CONFIG_*`
+> The configuration can also be done through pgAdmin's `PGADMIN_CONFIG_*`
 > [environnement variables][docker-variables] when run in Docker.

 [docker-variables]: https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html#environment-variables